At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 - Crisp Locking Turrets

-- APLR2 FFP Illuminated MOA Reticle
+- APLR2 FFP Illuminated Reticle

 Is This Scope for You?

-The locking turret of the Athlon Optics Helos BTR Riflescope is most useful for hunting.
-Although, given its highly developed features, the Helos BTR Riflescope is also highly recommend for long range shooters and service rifle competitors on a strict budget.
+Although, given its highly developed features, I highly recommend the Helos for long-range shooters and service rifle competitors on a strict budget.

 - Advanced multi-coated optic system

-- Better Waterproofing and Thermal Stability
+- Better waterproofing and thermal stability

 - Quickly acquire and lock on a target with ease even under harsh lightings